gitter-lab/ml4bio/README.md

 See `conda_env.yml` for one set of compatible package versions.
 Create the `ml4bio` [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) with the command `conda env create -f conda_env.yml`.
-On Linux, activate the environment with `source activate ml4bio`.
+Activate the environment with `conda activate ml4bio`.
-On Windows, activate the environment with `activate ml4bio`.

 The full Anaconda installation also provides all required dependencies.